mikeyjk/MurdochNavigate/README.md

 Receiving a Google Static Maps API key is quite simple, as well as free.
 Please consult Google documentation if you wish to do this.
 I was tempted to include my own because there is little chance of someone abusing my key, but it isn't really recommended in the development community.

-If you wish to merely use the application, I going to add the 'binary' (.apk) and upload to the Google Play Store when I have the free time.
+If you wish to merely use the application, I am going to add the 'binary' (.apk) and upload to the Google Play Store when I have the free time.
+The user manual for this process can be found [here](https://github.com/mikeyjk/MurdochNavigate/blob/master/Documentation/Manual/Murdoch%20Navigate%20User%20Manual.pdf) (.pdf).

 -------------------